BattModels/mist/opt/package/model_card.md

 ```

+> Smirk tokenizers may require rust to be installed to run.
+> See [install rust](https://www.rust-lang.org/tools/install) for more info.

 See [demo.py](demo.py) for an example of how to use the model, or run
 `.venv/bin/python demo.py` to run the demo.